XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 ![Step 01](https://user-images.githubusercontent.com/78161484/193106064-639e0425-e743-4849-90e5-b869b1b4a290.png)

-If you see it, we are ready to move on!
+If you see it, you are ready to move on!

 ### ⚒ Creating a Web3Modal Provider